stashed/stash/docs/guides/monitoring/builtin.md

 At first, you need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
 If you do not already have a cluster, you can create one by using [Minikube](https://github.com/kubernetes/minikube).

-To keep Prometheus resources isolated, we will use a separate namespace to deploy Prometheus server.
+To keep Prometheus resources isolated, we are going to use a separate namespace to deploy Prometheus server.

 ```console
 $ kubectl create ns demo